-Drake London vs Rashid Shaheed: Who Should You Start?
+Drake London vs Rashid Shaheed: The Full Breakdown

 There is a real production gap between these two wide receivers.
 Drake London (Atlanta Falcons) averaged 14.0 PPG over 12 games in 2025, outscoring Rashid Shaheed (Seattle Seahawks, 7.1 PPG) by 6.9 points per week.
 That separation would need a significant matchup swing to overcome.